teracyhq-incubator/secret-manager-action/README.md

 - Intial setup:
   + a random passphrase to be used for encryption/decryption with OpenPGP (`gpg`)
   + all .env files must be encypted and accessible
-  + an encrypted accessible location config file to specify the type of .env files to be proccessed for each config
+  + an encrypted accessible location config file to specify the type of .env files to be proccessed for each type

 - How to encrypt files: